Magnetic Resonance Laboratory - NMR and EPR

 Dr. Luke Lewis

-Magnetic Resonance Laboratory Assistant Manager - EPR
+Magnetic Resonance Laboratory Manager - EPR

 lewis.2667@osu.edu